Iván Rodríguez: Minor leagues

 Rodríguez made his professional debut in 1989 at the age of 17 as catcher for the Gastonia Rangers of the South Atlantic League.
 In his first game, he went 3-for-3 at the plate against Spartanburg.
 Playing in the Florida State League in 1990, Rodríguez was selected the best catcher in the league and named to the All-Star team.
 He placed 15th in the league in batting at .287, and led his team in runs batted in, with 55.
 He also played in the Liga de Béisbol Profesional Roberto Clemente (LBPRC) over the offseason.

-At the beginning of the 1991 season, Rodriguez played 50 games with the Tulsa Drillers, a AA team, where he batted .274 in 175 at-bats.
+At the beginning of the 1991 season, Rodríguez played 50 games with the Tulsa Drillers, a AA team, where he batted .274 in 175 at-bats.
 He was considered the number one prospect of the Texas League.
 Before the middle of the season, he was called up to the Texas Rangers, thus bypassing AAA.